 I ordered 15 Buff Orpington(females), 4 Buff Orpington(Males) and 6 straight run silkies on March 17, 2008.
 I called the next day to add to the order but they process your order the day you place it(process your payment that day) so I couldn't add to this order.
 I received my chicks on the date they stated they would arrive(April 2) and all but one silkie was very lively.
 Unfortunately it passed.
 I called the hatchery and was told they packed an extra chick so we are even.
 My problem is there is a price difference between buff orp males/females and silkies; also when you order 19 of one type of chick and 6 of another, it makes a big difference when you lose one of the 6.

-|On Feb 22, 2008, Catscan Lodi United States wrote:
+|On Feb 22, 2008, Catscan Lodi,

 I ordered the "special small order" of 6 chicks with a heating pad, because I really couldn't afford to have all the extra roosters most hatcheries want to put in to keep a small order warm.
 Then I started worrying because they were due to travel across the country during very cold weather--To my relief they all arrived healthy and happy.
 The packaging was very effective at keeping them safe and warm.
 Customer service was excellent--even when the post office temporarily lost the chicks (they were left sitting on the back dock) and I was panicking--the customer service at Meyer stayed very calm, concerned and reassuring.
 They did put in an extra chick, in case of loss, and it is one of the same breeds I'd ordered, so I am very happy.
 I will definitely order from them again.

-|On Dec 5, 2007, Badseed Lynchburg, OH (Zone 6a) wrote:
+|On Dec 5, 2007, Badseed Hillsboro, OH (Zone 6a) wrote: